 Mediation and Dispute Resolution Certificate

 Develop the knowledge and practical skills to effectively mediate disputes.
 Learn conflict resolution methods applicable to a wide range of professional settings.
-Prepare to achieve your Qualified Mediator (Q. Med) designation.
+Prepare to achieve your Qualified Mediator (Q. Med) designation or apply to the Associate or Registered Roster Mediator (RRM).

 The Role of Mediation in Alternative Dispute Resolution